Course Information

 Costs

-Course expenses (including accommodation, meals, transport Fairbanks - McCarthy, course material) are largely covered by external grants (thanks to the sponsors listed below).
-However, most likely we won't have enough funding to cover all costs and therefore need to collect a course fee of US $100-300 per person.
+Course expenses (including accommodation, meals, transport Fairbanks - McCarthy, course material) are largely covered by external grants (thanks to sponsors).
+However, most likely we won't have enough funding to cover all costs and therefore typically need to collect a course fee which may be in the order of US $200-300 per person but depending on funding may also be much higher.
+Travel to and from Alaska (Fairbanks) is not covered.
+However, we have some limited funds to provide a few (full or partial) travel grants primarily for students affiliated with institutions (regardless citizenship) outside the US and Europe, especially in underpriviledged countries.